carab9/huffman-coding/README.md

 ## Technical Skills

 Huffman encoding and decoding algorithms using polymorphism (in building polymorphic hierarchy of the Huffman tree), priority queue, regular expressions (to parse freqency file), smart pointers, several of
-STL containers and C++ bitset (for bit level data operation), iterator, and algorithm.
+STL containers and C++ bitset (for bit level data operation), iterator, and STL algorithm.

 ## Results